aberner6/sceneK/README.md

   - Discussion: pure analog v. technical
 - Prep week 2 assignment + plan for testing or co-creation/co-design

+**In-between assignment**<br> (3hrs max)
 - Decide if you are doing a individual concept or in group/ groups.
-- Pick 1 How Might We that you ( your group) is drawn towards.
+- Pick 1 How Might We that you (your group) is drawn towards.
+(15mins)
 - Pick 1 Concept that you (or your group) want to to work on for the few weeks.
-You can do this based on the current brainstorm or a new brainstorm  ( brainstorm, cluster, build refine).
+  - If you can choose 1 based on the current brainstorm, this will take 15mins
+  - If you would like to brainstorm further before picking, conduct the brainstorm/cluster/build/refine session (2h)
 - Before coming to class briefly think about what are the assumptions of your concept?
+(15mins) **- Post this on your blog + all sketches that are relevant**
 - Be ready to share this at the start of the the class on Wednesday.
 You will have 5 mins to share, so keep it concise and focused.
 You can use whatever materials you want to to explain and communicate your concept.
+(30mins)
   - Things to include:
   - HMW
   - Main thought behind concept
   - Components/features/abstract ingredients of concept
   - Assumptions (what are you assuming will happen?)

-**In-between assignment**<br>
+  - Who are you designing for?
+Who is your audience?
+  - What’s the expected value for the audience you have chosen?

 ### Class III: Thursday
 Concept direction presentations
+- How to break down concept into prototype-able participants
+- Plan for feedback / testing / co-design sessions

 ### Class IV: Friday (January 27) Guest Lecture 13h - 17h
 [Andreas Refsgaard](http://andreasrefsgaard.dk/) will take us through his interactive design practice and teach a few easy-to-implement techniques!<br>

-**Assignment Week 2:**
+**Assignment Week 2:** (5h total)
-Prototype and test at least 2 components of your concept.
+Prototype and test at least 1 component of your concept.
 What to prototype / how to prototype?
+- Make paper prototype or role-play scenario or Wizard of Oz or (any other method) with which you want to test the component (2h)
+- Go out and test, get feedback (2h)
+- Post on blog: (1h)
+  - Consolidate video(s) of the testing experience(s)
+  - Note at least 1 finding or observation or quotation or reflective diagram

 ## WEEK 3: THE INVITATION + THE EXIT
 How do you invite people in to your experience?<br>